Celestial Holography meets dS/CFT: Consistency Check for Correlation Functions

 \paragraph{Right-hand side}

-The corresponding Lorentzian four-point celestial amplitude is obtained by the Mellin-transformations of a tree-level amplitude in the four-dimensional Minkowski space\footnote{At the level of its functional form, this expression is the Lorentzian analogue of the Kleinian leaf amplitudes \cite{Melton:2023bjw}. }
+The corresponding Lorentzian four-point celestial amplitude is obtained by applying Mellin transforms to the tree-level amplitude in four-dimensional Minkowski spacetime, which is reached via analytic continuation of the Euclidean correlator.
+In this process, as in the relevant equations, we can apply formula \eqref{formula_deform} to the angular integration over the internal vertex.

-Here we have divided the region of the $X$-integration into the three parts described in Appendix~\ref{Slicing} and rescaled $\omega_i' = r\,\omega_i$.